JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Challenge_Part_I.md

 Worse still, a century later Newton and his heirs conclusively established the principle of causal determinism — the concept that all motion can be predicted exactly using only the physical laws of motion and the initial conditions of the system in motion.

-Imagine a bunch of billiard balls on a perfectly even
+Imagine a bunch of billiard balls on a perfectly even billiard table.

-## The Challenge, cont.

-billiard table.
 Given Newton's equations of motion and the initial positions, masses and velocities of all of these balls at some initial time, then, so determinism claims, the whole future of these billiard balls can be calculated.

 The philosophical import of this kind of thinking took root to such a degree that another French philosopherscientist, Pierre Laplace, was able to propose that if some superior intelligence, at a given instance, was acquainted with all the forces by which nature is animated, and at some initial moment also knew the position and velocity of each and every particle of matter then, to that superiorintelligence, neither the past nor the future of the universe would be uncertain.